From: Vitor Valeri

 Illustrative image showing the main audio file formats (Image: Vitor Valeri/Hi-Fi Hub)

-Lossless audio can refer to both uncompressed audio file formats and lossless compressed audio file formats.
-Music streaming services use both lossless compressed files and lossy compressed files.
-Understand what each of these music formats means, learn how to tell them apart, and find out which one makes the most sense for your use.
+Lossless audio may refer both to uncompressed file formats and to compressed file formats without data loss (lossless).
+In music streaming services, both lossless compressed files and lossy compressed files are used.
+Understand what each of these music formats means, learn how to distinguish them, and discover which one makes the most sense for your use.

-An audio file format is a type of file used to store digital audio data on a storage medium such as a microSD card, an HDD, an SSD, or a CD (Compact Disc).
+An audio file format is a type of file used to store digital audio data on a storage medium such as, for example, a microSD card, an HDD, an SSD, or a CD (Compact Disc).

-These storage media are used together with a device responsible for playback (execution) of audio files, such as a computer, a smartphone, a Digital Audio Player (DAP), or a CD player (Compact Disc player, popularly known as a “Discman”).
+These storage media are used together with a device responsible for playing (executing) the audio files, such as a computer, a smartphone, a Digital Audio Player (DAP), or a CD player (popularly known as a “Discman”).

-There are many types of audio file formats, but we can divide them into three main categories:
+There are several types of audio file formats, but they can be divided into three main categories:

 • Uncompressed audio files